scottclowe/Extract/README.md

 The goal is to make `extract` able to extract anything you give it.
 The command `extract` uses the free unpackers to support many older, obscure formats like this: .zip, .rar, .bz2, .gz, .tar, .tbz2, .tgz, .Z, .7z, .xz, .exe, .tar.bz2, .tar.gz, .tar.xz

+If the file is missing an extension, it will try to detect the encoding from the MIME type of the file.

 How to install (Mac OS X)
 -------------------------